Mexico Culinary Retreat

 The hotel is situated just before the entrance to a 1.3 million acre Biosphere Reserve, where the only sounds to be heard are the gentle breaking of waves, the swaying palms and the calls of exotic birds.

-This retreat is only available November 3-10, 2016 or May 17-24, 2017.
+This retreat is only available at select dates.
 Contact us if you are interested in staying in this sustainable boutique hotel outside these dates.

 Why Authentic Ecotourism?